davidstadem/protein-plot/README.md

 ------------------------

-If you're still reading, maybe you have some burning questions or Important Stuff That You Need To Tell Me.  you're interested in some rambly half-baked attempts to answer your
+If you're still reading, maybe you have some burning questions or Important Stuff That You Need To Tell Me.
+Perhaps you're interested in some rambly half-baked attempts to answer those questions!

-New Year's Day, 2025, I posted this [on Reddit](https://www.reddit.com/r/Frugal/comments/1hr3r2t/the_protein_plot_cheap_food_is_basically_cheap/).
+On New Year's Day, 2025, I posted this [on Reddit](https://www.reddit.com/r/Frugal/comments/1hr3r2t/the_protein_plot_cheap_food_is_basically_cheap/).
 I got some great feedback.
 Below is a bunch of rambly FAQ stuff that didn't make it into the post, as well as feedback from the post.